King County passes two-year budget, about 7% lower than 2020; adds Juneteenth and Indigenous Peoples’ Day as paid county holidays

 “Every department, every agency had to take cuts,” Kohl-Welles said.

-King County, however, gets much of its tax revenue from property taxes, as opposed to business or sales taxes, so its revenue shortfalls have not been as dire as other governments.
+King County, however, gets much of its tax revenue from property taxes, as opposed to business or sales taxes, so its revenue shortfalls have not been as dire as those of other governments.

 King County Metro Transit, which relies heavily on a sales tax to fund bus service, is seeing the bulk of the job losses — about 200.
 Metro went without fare revenue for months during the pandemic, but also received about $240 million in federal aid.